UAM Logo

-The modern style of the Spanish university demonstrates its social status, autonomy, and high trust rating.
+The modern style of the Spanish university demonstrates its social status, autonomy, and high level of trust.
 In the latest emblem version, the UAM logo appears, symbolizing the transition to a new level while preserving important elements of the past identity.

 UAM: Brand overview